 If the organisation is not able to pay its debts, the members of an unincorporated association can be required to make up the difference from their personal assets.

-Therefore the structure may not be appropriate for an organisation that does risky work or that manages high value assets.
+Therefore, this structure may not be appropriate for an organisation that does work carrying inherent risk, or one that manages high value assets.

-Often the governing rules of an unincorporated association contain a clause ’indemnifying’ committee member for personal losses (unless they’ve been fraudulent or haven’t been acting fairly).
+Often the governing rules of an unincorporated association contain a clause ’indemnifying’ committee members for personal losses unless they’ve been fraudulent or haven’t been acting fairly.

 Contracts and assets